 9. Right-click HongKong_Roads and choose Add To Current Map.

-10. Find the HongKong_ProjectedPopulation layer in the Contents Right-click and choose Symbology.
+10. Find the HongKong_ProjectedPopulation layer in the Contents pane.
+Right-click and choose Symbology.

 11. The Symbology pane appears.
 Under Primary symbology, choose Unique Values.

 Now the map is symbolized to show where overall population projections between 2014 and 2024 have been growing or shrinking in Hong Kong.